NecmettinKizildag/NecmettinKizildag/README.md

 ### Hi there 👋

-- 📱 I’m currently a mobile app developer using Flutter and Kotlin Multiplatform
+- 📱 I’m a Computer Engineering Student
 - 📫 How to reach me: necmettin_kzldg@hotmail.com

 ---